shannonjoyce77/idaho_elk_harvest_analysis/data_cleaning.md

 ```sql
 DESCRIBE elk_harvest;
 ```
-And dis a quick spot check on the data:
+And did a quick spot check on the data:
 ```sql
 SELECT * FROM elk_harvest LIMIT 20;
 ```

+---

 ## Step 6: Fixing the Import (Loading Data via Terminal)
 This was one of the trickier parts of the process.
 MySQL Workbench was silently dropping rows that contained blank values during the initial import, which meant I was losing data without realizing it.
 Since those blanks needed to be NULL (not zero), I had to re-import the data directly through the terminal using LOAD DATA LOCAL INFILE, which gave me more control over how blank values were handled on the way in.
 ```sql